rjorel/personal-website/README.md

 as defined in `composer.json` file, can not handle URLs with dots.

 ### No tests
-Yes, I know, that's really (really) bad.. but for a website, should I do test something ?
+Yes, I know, that's really (really) bad.. but for a website, should I do test something?
 Maybe not..